crystalleat/Dividend-Predictor-App/README.md

-# Dividend Change Prediction App
+# Dividend Trend Prediction App

 This Streamlit web application predicts whether a public company's dividend payout is likely to **increase**, **decrease**, or **stay the same** based on financial ratio analysis.
 The model leverages historical financial data and live updates from `yfinance` to generate real-time predictions for multiple industries.